Microplastics R&D

 This R&D work is important in preventing further escalation of plastics entering our waterways, particularly throughout the Gulf Coast.

-Kevin Molloy, vice president
+Kevin Molloy, senior vice president

 To further investigate into how water treatment technologies may contend with the unwanted release of microplastics, CDM Smith is working with a polymer plant in Texas to conduct research treatability studies that ultimately aim to keep plastic waste from reaching our nation’s waterways.
 To do so, CDM Smith has engaged one of our state-of-the-art laboratories in Denver, Colorado, to characterize microplastics and evaluate feasible treatment approaches.

-“This R&D work is important in preventing further escalation of plastics entering our waterways,” says Kevin Molloy, vice president at CDM Smith, “particularly throughout the Gulf Coast, where many petrochemical plants produce polypropylene pellets or related plastic debris.”
+“This R&D work is important in preventing further escalation of plastics entering our waterways,” says Kevin Molloy, senior vice president at CDM Smith, “particularly throughout the Gulf Coast, where many petrochemical plants produce polypropylene pellets or related plastic debris.”

 “Realizing source control and stormwater management are key to discharge prevention, we are performing a microplastics characterization and treatability study in the laboratory,” explains Todd Burgesser, CDM Smith analytical chemist.
 “Once this analysis is completed, we will know the most effective water treatment approach to design in order to capture this debris and stop it from reaching nearby waterways.”